Yeat, rave, repeat: rising star thrills at Birmingham

 If this is where Yeat’s headline debut begins, we should all be eagerly anticipating his onstage trajectory over the next few years

 Ending on the huge track ‘Monëy So Big’, the strikingly short set time of Eurolyfe begins to set in, with it being only 50 minutes since Yeat sprinted onstage.
 As the wave of fans covered in vodka, sweat, and loose string from Amazon balaclavas begins to pour out of the venue, I’m left endlessly curious about Yeat.
-With little to no words spoken between songs and a masked face onstage, it speaks to his insatiable energy and dominating stage presence that Yeat is able to captivate the crowd, nonetheless.
+With little to no words spoken between songs and a masked face onstage, it speaks to his insatiable energy and dominating stage presence that Yeat is able to captivate the crowd nonetheless.

-Eurolyfe is not without flaws, with visually grating AI art lining every screen onstage and the strikingly quick jumps between some tracks, with some songs being cut off halfway through and some tracks sounding almost indistinguishable from each other, leaving transitions feeling a little awkward and rushed.
+Eurolyfe is not without flaws, with visually grating AI art lining every screen onstage and the strikingly quick jumps between some tracks, with some songs being cut off halfway through and occasionally sounding almost indistinguishable from each other, leaving transitions feeling a little awkward and rushed.
 Despite this, Yeat’s ability to carry a boundlessly energetic crowd through a jam-packed set, showcasing the breadth of his work and flaunting his dark, captivating stage presence, is staggering for an artist who only gained more mainstream success over the last year.
 If this is where Yeat’s headline debut begins, we should all be eagerly anticipating his onstage trajectory over the next few years.

 Comments